barriosc/HBC-activation-manuscript/README.md

 # HBC-activation-manuscript

-### This ReadMe file contains all of the data, code, and analyses carried out of the manuscript.
+### This depository file contains all of the code and analyses carried out for the HBC activation manuscript.
 These can be downloaded as a collective to reproduce all of the analyses and plots.